“I’m not telling you, ‘Never eat a hamburger.’ Just eat the good ones with real beef, you know,

 The menu also includes an insanely low-priced sixteen-ounce Ribeye served with your choice of fries or beans and tortilla.
 Also available are a chicken breast platter, a chicken sandwich, a Southwest chicken sandwich (with green chile and cheese wrapped in a tortilla) and chicken strips with fries.
 Hot dogs, in either jumbo or regular sizes, with or without chile and cheese, can also be ordered.
 Deep-fried sides include French fries, fried zucchini, fried mushrooms and onion rings.

 18 March 2017: The Ribeye prepared at medium is too good to pass up.
 Ribeye tends to be a well-marbled and tender cut of beef that is well-suited to dry-heat preparation style.
 That means The Grill’s unique mesquite grill brings out the optimal flavor profile in this steak.
 Not quite fork-tender, the Ribeye cuts easily, juices flowing not quite copiously but enough.
 The only seasoning discernible is salt and pepper, but sometimes that can be enough.
 It is in this case.
 Value-priced means sixteen-ounces of steak for just over a dollar an ounce, a good deal by any standard.
 My Kim believes this ribeye is one of the best steaks in the city and questions why anyone would pay exorbitant amounts for steak elsewhere.
+In its annual Food & Wine issue for 2018, Albuquerque The Magazine awarded The Grill a Hot Plate Award signifying the selection of its ribeye as one of the “delectable treats that are must-haves for any foodies.”
+Considering the thousands of potential selections, to be singled out is quite an honor.

 The steak is accompanied by your choice of French fries or beans and a tortilla.
 At first glance, the beans look inviting, a hearty portion topped with shredded cheese, but as they approached our table, the malodorous emanation of cumin wafted toward us.
 As usual, I whined vociferously, urging our attentive waitress and Phil Chavez himself to take the beans and dispose of them at a nuclear waste dump site.
 Phil indicated 99-percent of his customers appreciate the beans, some even asking for the recipe…but I’m not crazy; everyone else is.